Start9Labs/documentation/site/source/support/faq/faq-general.rst

 -------------------------------------------------------
 In general, any modern Internet connection is usually fine.
 We have had reports from users on rural satellite connections with high latency (ping), and low up/download speeds who had issues accessing via Tor.
 You can check your internet connection at `SpeedTest <https://speedtest.net>`_ to find your ping and speed.
 If your ping is higher than 200ms and/or your speeds are lower than 5Mbps, you may want to locate your server somewhere with a better connection.
 Please don't hesitate to contact us with any questions.

-I run a business, can I use a StartOS for tasks such as password management and file sharing?
+I run a business, can I use StartOS for tasks such as password management and file sharing?
 ----------------------------------------------------------------------------------------------
 Absolutely.
 A StartOS server would be a great addition to any business as it is easy to use and provides services that you control, with no subscription fees.